 There were a number of steps I went through to help tame the chaos, and one of the most important was to sit down and think through the steps needed to, er, make it happen.

 These steps included:

-- For each activity, thinking about how the activity is usually done.
+- Thinking about how each activity is usually done.
 (Is it in one particular room?
-Is it adult-supervised?
+Does it need adults supervise?
 Is it kid-focused?
 What equipment is needed?
 How is it used?)

 - For each activity, thinking about how easy it is to pull out and put away.

 - Creating a space where all the equipment is in one easy to reach place for the family members who will use it most.

 With these steps, it became a lot easier to figure out what we needed, what we didn’t, and how to put it all together.